thestippe/thestippe.github.io/_drafts/statistics/mixture.md

 ![The PPC for the zero-inflated model](/docs/assets/images/statistics/mixture/ppc_fish.webp)

-We didn't used arviz because we got some issue due to the very large maximum number of count.
+We didn't use arviz because we got some issue due to the very large maximum number of count.
 From this figure it looks like the main behavior of the data is well captured by the model.